Cynic (band): Carbon-Based Anatomy and Kindly Bent to Free Us (2011−2014)

-On October 10, 2011, Cynic uploaded one song from the new EP titled "Carbon-Based Anatomy" and announced that Brandon Giffin and Max Phelps would be playing live with the band.
-Brandon Giffin is a former bassist for The Faceless and Max Phelps will play the second guitar and provide backing vocals.
+On October 10, 2011, Cynic uploaded one song from the EP, titled "Carbon-Based Anatomy", and announced that Brandon Giffin and Max Phelps would play live with the band.
+Brandon Giffin is a former bassist for The Faceless and Max Phelps would play the second guitar and provide backing vocals.
 The band completed a North American and European tour in support of the EP in November and December 2011.

 Commenting on a musical shift from metal elements in an interview on Prog-Sphere.com, Masvidal says:

 In March 2012, Cynic released via Season of Mist an album of demos that were produced as a follow-up to Focus back in 1995, entitled The Portal Tapes.

 On December 12, 2012, Cynic announced through their official website that Masvidal, Reinert and Sean Malone were entering the studio in "trio mode" to record their fifth release.
 They revealed the title of their third studio album and its cover on November 10, 2013, on their official Facebook page.
 The album, Kindly Bent to Free Us, was released on February 14, 2014.

-In May 2014, Paul Masvidal and Sean Reinert publicly revealed their homosexuality, a move that was broadly supported by the heavy metal community.
+In May 2014, Paul Masvidal and Sean Reinert publicly revealed their homosexuality, a decision that the heavy metal community supported.